 Physical examination/blood and urine tests.
 During a physical examination, the doctor feels for any lumps on the neck, lips, gums, and cheeks.
 Also, the doctor will inspect the nose, mouth, throat, and tongue for abnormalities, often using a light and a mirror for a clearer view.
 Blood and urine tests may be performed to help diagnose cancer.
-Testing for viral infections, including HPV, may also be done.
+Testing for viral infections, including HPV (see the Risk Factors section), may also be done.

 Endoscopy.
 This test allows the doctor to see inside the body with a thin, lighted, flexible tube called an endoscope.
-The tube is gently inserted through the nose into the throat and down the esophagus to examine the head and neck areas.
-The examination has different names depending on the area of the body that is examined, such as laryngoscopy (larynx), pharyngoscopy (pharynx), or a nasopharyngoscopy (nasopharynx).
+The person may be sedated as the tube is gently inserted through the nose into the throat and down the esophagus to examine the head and neck areas.
+Sedation is giving medication to become more relaxed, calm, or sleepy.
+The examination has different names depending on the area of the body that is examined, such as laryngoscopy to view the larynx, pharyngoscopy to view the pharynx, or nasopharyngoscopy to view the nasopharynx.
 When these procedures are combined, they are sometimes referred to as a panendoscopy.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed from the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 One common type of biopsy is called a fine needle aspiration.
-In this procedure, cells are withdrawn using a thin needle inserted directly into the tumor.
-The cells are examined under a microscope for cancer cells (called cytologic examination).
+During this procedure, cells are withdrawn using a thin needle inserted directly into the tumor or lymph node.
+The cells are examined under a microscope for cancer cells, which is called a cytologic examination.

-X-ray.
+X-ray/barium swallow.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 A barium swallow may be required to identify abnormalities along the swallowing passage.
+During a barium swallow, a person swallows a liquid containing barium, and a series of x-rays are taken.
+Barium coats the lining of the esophagus, stomach, and intestines, so tumors or other abnormalities are easier to see on the x-ray.
 A special type of barium swallow called a modified barium swallow may be needed to evaluate specific swallowing difficulties.
-A dentist may also take x-rays of the teeth and mandible and maxilla, including a panorex (panoramic view).
 If there are signs of cancer, the doctor may recommend a computed tomography (CT) scan (see below).

 Panorex.
 This is a rotating, or panoramic, x-ray of the upper and lower jawbones to detect cancer or to evaluate teeth before radiation therapy or chemotherapy.